Gay guide to Manila setting out practical safety tips, highlights of the city's gay scene, top places to stay, where to eat, and more!

 Nectar is another fab gay club that we love partying at.
 It's focused on electronic dance music, with gay DJs and drag shows between DJ sets.
 As well as being a really fun, cool, hip place with really funny drag shows, they also host dating games for single gay guys.
 Nectar is also welcoming to all members of the LGBTQ community, with gender-neutral bathrooms.

-Open: Nectar is open Tuesday to Saturday from 10pm until 4am (until 5am on Friday night/Saturday morning).
+Open: Nectar is open Tuesday to Saturday from 10 pm until 4 am (until 5 am on Saturday).

-Location: It's located on The Fort Strip, on the corner of 5th Avenue and 26th Sttreet in Bonifacio Global City.
+Location: It's located on The Fort Strip, on the corner of 5th Avenue and 26th Sttreet in Bonifacio Global City, Philippines 1634.

 Gay saunas in Manila